E18.0 Faculty Leave for Professional/Career Development

 Length of Leave, Compensation and Benefits during Leave

-Typically, a faculty member on academic year contract (9.5 months) would be eligible for leave and compensation as follows:
+Typically, a faculty member on an academic year contract (9.5 months) would be eligible for leave and compensation as follows:

 Two semester leave at 50% of regular academic year (9.5-month) salary.